Relating Reinforcement Learning to Dynamic Programming-Based Planning: Analysis of Cost/Reward Models

-Thus, discounting is a heuristic that is as problematic as using potential functions for motion planning and becoming trapped in local minima \cite{BarLanLat92}.
+A more optimistic interpretation of this result is that a careful choice of a discount factor could prevent from such danger.
+However, we highlight that discounting is a heuristic that is as problematic as using potential functions for motion planning and becoming trapped in local minima \cite{BarLanLat92}.
 One could try to pick $\alpha$ as close to one as possible, hoping to fend off the problem of ignoring the goal.
 An alternative way to ensure that the cost remains bounded over an infinite horizon is to optimize the average cost/reward per stage, which is also traced back to Bellman \cite{Bel57}, and has been more recently suggested for RL \cite{Sch93,Mah96}.
 The relationship between this and termination actions is the basis of Section \ref{sec:episode}.